A version of this Post was published at Andhra Cultural Portal, on July 22, 2015

 Lack of Emotional Awareness

 Our average Indian plain and simply lacks emotional awareness.

 A creature of pure sentiment, he laughs when he is happy, tears up when he is emotional, complains when he is hungry, and becomes pusillanimous when he is fearful.
-Rather than keeping his wits together and asking what is the proper course of action in his long term interests, his sentiment of the moment dictates his action, which is duly rationalized later.
-When internal conflict isn’t delayed or minimized, what society can cohesively tackle its issues?When individuals can’t manage their emotions, how can they keep their friends and allies, let alone deal with their enemies and problems?
+Rather than keeping his wits together and asking what is the proper course of action in his long term interests, his sentiment of the moment dictates his action, which is duly rationalised later.
+When internal conflict isn’t delayed or minimised, what society can cohesively tackle its issues?When individuals can’t manage their emotions, how can they keep their friends and allies, let alone deal with their enemies and problems?

 Without stepping outside of one’s self to evaluate our own behaviors dispassionately, how do we know if a course-correction is required?
 How can we judge whether we were right or wrong?
 We can’t, hence deficiency in judgment being the near text book definition of stupidity.